 My ID shows I’m over 18 but is out of date…

 It’s probably OK.
-You would need to have a very anal crew member to pull you up on this.
-To be safe it’s probably better to bring something in date.
+You would need to encounter a very anal crew member to pull you up on this.
+To be safe it’s probably better to bring something in date if you can.

 Can I take my booze to the arena?

 What are you even talking about?
-This is not some shitty arena festival, like Vfest or some crap.
+This is not a shitty arena festival, like Reading/Leeds.
 Once you are inside Boomtown, that’s it.
-No lines, no ticket checks, no searches.
+No lines, no wristband checks, no searches.
 It’s just the one entrance gate at the beginning to get through, before you can totally immerse yourself for the rest of the weekend.
 Take all your stuff wherever you want anywhere.
-Some campsites are right next to the stages.
+Some campsites are even right next to the stages.
+Put your tent right next to a line array for a wake up call.

 How is mobile data?

 As at any festival it’s spotty.
 It work’s best in uptown areas, rather than the bottom of the hills.
-It will work the best when everyone is asleep not using it.
-Not that Source has ever spent a morning trying to get to sleep at 6am, staring at a phone screen….
+It will work the best when everyone is asleep and not using it.
+Not that Source has ever spent a morning trying to get to sleep at 6am, staring at a phone screen to know….

 When are stage times released?